simeononsecurity/simeononsecurity.ch/content/articles/developing-secure-browsing-habits-for-a-safer-online-experience/index.en.md

 Using **weak or easily guessable passwords** is a significant security risk.
 You need to use [**unique, complex passwords**](https://simeononsecurity.com/articles/how-to-create-strong-passwords/) for each account and change them frequently.
 You can use a **password manager** to safely store and generate [strong passwords](https://simeononsecurity.com/articles/how-to-create-strong-passwords/) for all your accounts.

-Additionally, you need to avoid using personal information such as your name, date of birth, or address as part of your password.
+Also, you need to avoid using personal information such as your name, date of birth, or address as part of your password.
 Cybercriminals can easily guess such information, leaving your accounts vulnerable to attack.

 #### Enabling Two-Factor Authentication